lagdo/dbadmin-app/README.md

       - 8080:8080
 ```

-The content of the `config/dbadmin.json` config file is described in the [Database access configuration](#database-access-configuration) above.
+The content of the `config/dbadmin.json` config file is described in the [Database access configuration](#database-access-configuration) section below.

 ## User management and authentication